Medication Management at Family Psychological Services: FAQs

-Yes it is, but it's more a matter of electronic management than an actual difference in how prescriptions work.
+Yes, but it's more a matter of electronic management than an actual difference in how prescriptions work.
 Stimulants are regulated under different federal guidelines than other medications, so when you ask about refills at the pharmacy or examine this on their portal, you and the pharmacist will always see “0 refills” or “Dr. Authorization Required” listed on every stimulant prescription bottle.
 It will make more sense if you to think of each stimulant “refill” as a new prescription.
 In the days before electronic prescribing you actually had to carry three different pieces of paper, and at one point you weren't even allowed to do that.
 Thinking of your prescriptions this way explains why you never seem to have refills of stimulants, when you actually do.
-As with all other medications, Kelsey will not provide more than three scripts at one time for stimulants (i.e., a 90-day supply).
+As with all other medications, the NP will not provide more than three scripts at one time for stimulants (i.e., a 90-day supply).
 If you are not yet stable on medication, the interval will be shorter.
-Because you cannot rely on the refill data to gauge your remaining medication, it's doubly important for you to make your follow-up appointment before leaving our office and then mark it on your calendar or set an alarm in order to keep track of when you are authorized to fill your stimulant medication.
+Because you cannot rely on the refill date to gauge your remaining medication, it's doubly important for you to make your follow-up appointment before leaving our office and then mark it on your calendar or set an alarm in order to keep track of when you are authorized to fill your stimulant medication.
 When it comes to these medications, there aren't any other good workarounds.

 9) Does a parent need to accompany their minor (under 18 year old) child to medication appointments?